 How Long Should I Get Chiropractic Treatment for Whiplash?

 Once your chiropractor has evaluated your symptoms and identified any areas of restricted joint motion, he or she will develop a treatment plan for you.
 Each case of whiplash is different, so each treatment plan will vary.
 Your treatment plan will depend on the severity of your injury.
 Your range of motion and level of pain will be assessed to help determine your treatment program.

-The treatment program may include a combination of modalities such as chiropractic manipulation, muscle relaxation/stimulation, McKenzie exercises, and ergonomic lifestyle changes.
+The treatment program may include a combination of modalities such as chiropractic manipulation, muscle relaxation/stimulation, McKenzie exercises and ergonomic lifestyle changes.
 Recovery from a whiplash injury can take anywhere from 6 weeks to 6 months.
-You should continue to see your chiropractor until all your symptoms have resolved and you are pain-free.
+You should continue to see your chiropractor until all your symptoms have resolved and you're pain-free.